chosam2322/chosam2322.github.io/_pages/about.md

 I have had work published on this topic and others at academic venues such as *Politics, Groups, and Identities*, *Sociological Forum*, and *Polity*.

-At Wellesley, I teach courses in American Politics such as Intro to American Politics, A Seat at the Table?
+At Wellesley, I teach courses in American Politics such as <i>Intro to American Politics, A Seat at the Table?
 Race and Representation in American Political Institutions, American Political Economy, Black Politics, and When Am I Going to Make A Living?
-The Political Economy of Career Selection.
+The Political Economy of Career Selection.</i>

 I received my PhD in Political Science from the University of California, Berkeley in 2024.
 I graduated from Wesleyan University in 2015 with a double major in Government and African American Studies (with Honors).